MicrosoftDocs/winrt-api/windows.ui.startscreen/secondarytile_visualelementsrequested.md

 > This event is not raised on Windows Phone 8.1.

 ## -remarks
-> This event is not raised for Windows Phone Store app.
+> This event is not raised for Windows Phone 8.x app.

 ## -examples